 To add to the frustration, most bottled water is not that much safer than tap water.
 In fact, the Environmental Working Group (EWG) found 38 contaminants in the top 10 brands of bottled water sold in the United States.
 The contaminants included disinfection byproducts, fertilizer residue, and pain medication, to name a few.
-Two brands, Walmart and Giant, were chemically identical to tap water, but sold at approximately 1900 times the price of the water from your faucet.
+Two brands, Walmart and Giant, were chemically identical to tap water but sold at approximately 1900 times the price of the water from your faucet.
 In fact, according to some reports, more than 40% of bottled waters on the market are nothing more than tap water (including Pepsi’s Aquafina).

 In a report, the Environmental Protection Agency warns consumers that you just don’t know what you are getting with bottled water.
 “Some bottled water is treated more than tap water, while some is treated less or not treated at all.
-Bottled water costs much more than tap water on a per gallon basis… Consumers who choose to purchase bottled water should carefully read its label to understand what they are buying, whether it is a better taste, or a certain method of treatment.”
+Bottled water costs much more than tap water on a per-gallon basis… Consumers who choose to purchase bottled water should carefully read its label to understand what they are buying, whether it is a better taste or a certain method of treatment.”

 Another issue with bottled water is that chemicals leach into the water from the bottle it is contained in.
-Chemicals like BPA and phthalates mimic hormones in your body, causing symptoms like brain damage, early puberty, prostrate problems, decreased sperm counts, decreased immune functions, obesity and learning issues.
+Chemicals like BPA and phthalates mimic hormones in your body, causing symptoms like brain damage, early puberty, prostate problems, decreased sperm counts, decreased immune functions, obesity and learning issues.